The Rising Trend Of Milk Bath Maternity Photography

 It seems like milk bath portraits are the new black in maternity photography, and why not… they look ahh-mazing!

-And assuming the bathroom is teeeeny like mine… how on earth do you get those amazing compositions in such a small space?!
+And assuming the bathroom is teeny like mine… how on earth do you get those amazing compositions in such a small space?!

 My gorgeous mummas arrive feeling shy, worried they need to look like a model in order for me to create gorgeous photos that they will love.
-I know first hand how we can feel about our bodies in those last months (I felt like a whale!), so I understand encouragement and reassurance is key to helping them relax.
+I know first hand how we can feel about our bodies in those last months (I felt like a whale!), so I understand that encouragement and reassurance are key to helping pregnant women relax.

 Some flowers will sink quickly so get your model in first!
-Make sure she is posed, comfortable, and take your test shots all before you throw in the flowers… then be quick!
+Make sure she is posed, comfortable, and take your test shots before you throw in the flowers… then be quick!

 Also, think beyond flowers… glitter and fruit loops are other options I’ve tried and they give such a fun end result!

-My top tip: When I’m photographing multiple arrangements in the same session, I use a net goldfish scoop to remove the flowers!
+Pro tip: When I’m photographing multiple arrangements in the same session, I use a net goldfish scoop to remove the flowers!

-I have some gowns and other items for clients to wear, however they’re also welcome to bring their own.
-Fabrics such as fine tulle, chiffon work well too.
+I have some gowns and other items for clients to wear during a maternity milk bath session however they’re also welcome to bring their own attire.

 In this image the mumma was wearing a lace maternity gown and these can be sourced from photography prop shops, or even Ebay.
+Fabrics such as fine tulle and chiffon work well too.